One hundred years with the Röhsska Museum

 Twelve years before the museum’s inauguration the hectic work of erecting the museum building and collecting artefacts for the collection began.
 The first collections consisted of older Swedish and European craft.
 Soon after, a collection of Japanese artefacts was added and in 1912-1913 the botanist Thorild Wulf embarked on a collecting trip to China on behalf of the museum.

 Around the turn of the 20th century, there was European craze for Chinese and Japanese culture.
-Thorild Wulff did not really know anything about Asian art but received a quick introduction while on a trip to Europe.
-He arrived in China the same year as the emperor abdicated and in the middle of the country’s political chaos, he managed to bring back a number of objects, many antiques, and even a few archeological finds.
+Thorild Wulff was an experienced traveller and received a quick introduction to Asian craft while on a trip to Europe.
+He arrived in China the same year as the emperor abdicated and in the middle of the country’s political chaos, he managed to purchase a number of objects, many antiques, and even a few archeological finds.
 These artefacts were the starting point for the museum’s large Chinese collection that today is one of the oldest European museum collections.

 The laughing Buddha Budai that Wulff brought back to the Röhsska Museum from his collection expedition in China 1912-13.
 Photo: Thorild Wulff